AkitooSama/space-game/README.md

 🪪 License
 ----------

-MIT or public domain — free to use, clone, and idk learn from it?
+This project is licensed under the [MIT License](./LICENSE). public domain — free to use, clone, and idk learn from it?